 This depends on the lender you choose as well as your creditworthiness, existing financial situation and ability to repay.

 Do providers of online loans for bad credit require me to fax any documents?

-Online lenders may or may not require you to fax documents over.
-Some lenders your credentials online, so you don’t have to send any documents over.
+Online lenders usually do not require you to fax documents over.
+Most lenders can accept your credentials online, so you don’t have to send any documents over.